medcomdk/ehmi/docs/assets/documents/security/security-specification-of-ehmi-eds.md

 <br/>

-### Submission calls to EHMI Delivery Status repository
+### Registration calls  to EHMI Delivery Status repository

 From the Architecture Vision, we know that security around this is necessary partly so that the users will consider the service based on the collected data to be trustworthy, and partly because personal data is collected, since unique citizen identification (most often the CPR number) is part of the collected information: